serverless/safeguards-plugin/README.md

 - **Proactive** - Safeguards are evaluated _before_ any infrastructure is provisioned by evaluating the generated cloud formation template and serverless.yml.
 - **Environment-specific** - Policies can be associated with stages you can enforce different policies on development environments and production environments.
 - **Independent** - While policies will get run when you deploy, you can run and validate the policies as a standalone without deploying.
+- **Enforceable** - You can run the `safeguards validate` command while specifying additional policy files in addition to policies specified in serverless.yaml.

 ## Docs